-As discussed in more detail throughout this Quarterly Report on Form 10-Q for the quarter ended May 31, 2020 (this "Quarterly Report"), we have experienced significant business disruptions resulting from efforts to contain the rapid spread of the novel coronavirus (COVID-19), including the vast mandated self-quarantines and closures of non-essential business throughout the United States and internationally.
-Nearly all of the Company-owned and franchise stores have been directly and negatively impacted by public health measures taken in response to COVID-19, with nearly all locations experiencing reduced operations as a result of, among other things, modified business hours and store and mall closures.
+As discussed in more detail throughout this Quarterly Report on Form 10-Q for the three and six months ended August 31, 2020 (this "Quarterly Report"), we have experienced significant business disruptions resulting from efforts to contain the rapid spread of the novel coronavirus ("COVID-19"), including the vast mandated self-quarantines of customers and closures of non-essential business throughout the United States and internationally.
+Nearly all of the Company-owned and franchise stores were directly and negatively impacted by public health measures taken in response to COVID-19, with nearly all locations experiencing reduced operations as a result of, among other things, modified business hours and store and mall closures.
 As a result, franchisees and licensees are not ordering products for their stores in line with historical amounts.
 This trend has negatively impacted, and is expected to continue to negatively impact, among other things, factory sales, retail sales and royalty and marketing fees.
-Beginning in May 2020 most stores previously closed for much of March 2020 and April 2020 in response to COVID-19 began to re-open.
-Most stores re-opened subject to various local health restrictions and reduced operations.
-It is unclear when or if store operations will return to pre COVID-19 levels.
+Beginning in May 2020 and continuing through August 2020, most stores previously closed for much of March 2020 and April 2020 in response to the COVID-19 pandemic, began to re-open.
+As of August 31, 2020 approximately 27 stores have not re-opened and the future of these locations is uncertain.
+This is a closure rate significantly higher than historical levels.
+By August 31, 2020, certain stores have met or exceeded pre-COVID-19 levels, however, many retail environments have continued to be adversely impacted by changes to consumer behavior as a result of COVID-19.
+Most stores re-opened subject to various local health restrictions and with reduced operations.
+It is unclear when or if store operations will return to pre-COVID-19 levels.